 Skip to content

-For memberships with access to the ASO analysis: Indie and Pro
+For memberships with access to the ASO analysis: Indie, Pro and Marketing

 The tracked keyword list allows you to analyze, filter, and manage the keywords you’re tracking for your apps by country and ASO metrics.